Foundations

 Knowing how to read token names will help you find the right token faster when working in designs and in code.

-Color Tokens
+Color tokens

-Learn more about our Color Guidelines.
+Learn more about color tokens

-Spacing Tokens
+Spacing tokens

-Learn more about Spacing Tokens.
+Learn more about spacing tokens

 An image of a form component, highlighting the spacing between each form item to show how the spacing tokens can be used.

-Typography Tokens
+Typography tokens

-• Define font families, sizes, weights, line heights, and other typographic details.
+Typography tokens ensure that text is readable and accessible on any device.
+They include font families, sizes, weights, line heights, and other typographic details.

-Learn more in our Typography Guidelines.
+Learn more in our typography guidelines

-Elevation Tokens
+Elevation tokens

-Learn more in our Elevation Guidelines.
+Learn more in our elevation guidelines

 The popover component displays on the page with an elevation of 4.